NigelGee/DynamicSheetDemo/README.md

 1. Copy [DynamicSheetDetentModifier.swift](DynamicSheetDemo/DynamicSheetDetentModifier.swift) to your project
 2. In a `.sheet` modifier attach `.dynamicSheetDetent(with: )` to the content of sheet

+Note: If you have to pass in variable to the sheet `View` the `presentationDetents` might not work as expected.

 ## License

 MIT License.